 Back to the Old Ways

-Said King Noah, "For thou hast said that God himself should come down among the children of men; and now, for this cause thou shalt be put to death unless thou wilt recall all the words which thou hast spoken evil concerning me and my people.
+Said King Noah, "For thou hast said that God himself should come down among the children of men; and now, for this cause thou shalt be put to death unless thou wilt recall all the words which thou hast spoken evil concerning me and my people."
 (Mosiah 17:8)

 Christ's Opening Statements

 Jesus also played a dual role of prophet and Savior among His people, the Jews, and Prophet and Savior to the world.
 Shortly following His baptism, "Jesus began to preach, and to say, Repent: for the kingdom of heaven is at hand (Matt 4:17)."
 Christ did not prolong His message to the people.
 He may have taught in parables, but He let the people know what they must do in order to receive the reward of Heaven, repent.

-He then added as a biting accusation towards these so-called holy men of Israel, teachers, as they would have it--rabbis, that "The men of Nineveh shall rise in judgment with this generation, and shall condemn it: because they repented at the preaching of Jonas; and, behold, a greater than Jonas is here (Matt 12:41)
+He then added as a biting accusation towards these so-called holy men of Israel, teachers, as they would have it--rabbis, that "The men of Nineveh shall rise in judgment with this generation, and shall condemn it: because they repented at the preaching of Jonas; and, behold, a greater than Jonas is here."
+(Matt 12:41)

 Of course, many people listened and accepted the new covenant offered through Christ.
-Christianity was not meant to be a separate religion from Judaism though that is what occurred.
-It was meant as a fulfillment of Mosaic prophecy.
-Abinadi: Not One of Us, discussed how the people received both Abinadi and Christ.
+Christianity happened by accident.
+The apostles never meant to start a separate religion from Judaism though it occurred.
+Jesus Christ's advent fulfilled Mosaic Law.
+"Abinadi: Not One of Us," addresses how their people received both Abinadi and Christ teaching such doctrines.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2018 Rodric Anthony Johnson